GussailRaat/EMNLP-19-IIM/README.md

 * You can access these datasets from [here](https://github.com/A2Zadeh/CMU-MultimodalSDK) or

-* You can download datasets from this link (https://drive.google.com/drive/folders/1IVgdjfRGSqnai45ksot7UZ5C-1xJBBWZ?usp=sharing).
+* You can download datasets from [here](https://drive.google.com/drive/folders/1IVgdjfRGSqnai45ksot7UZ5C-1xJBBWZ?usp=sharing).

 * Download the dataset from given link and set the path in the code accordingly and make two folder (i) results and (ii) weights